mjunb/payormix/README.md

-This seeks to download and categorize hospital and financial data
+This project seeks to scrape and organize hospital and financial data